aplteam/Meddy/Docs/ReadMe.md

 [parm]:printCSS='BlackOnWhite_print.css'
 [parm]:screenCSS='BlackOnWhite_screen.css'
 [parm]:title='Meddy ReadMe'
+[parm]:toc= 2 3
 [parm]:saveHTML=0
-[parm]:toc= 2 3

 Read me
 =======

 Purpose
 -------

-**_Meddy_** is a simple 32-bit Markdown Windows-only editor written in Dyalog APL; it allows one to edit a Markdown file and to convert it into valid HTML5 by using MarkAPL; if you don't know what MarkAPL is refer to <https://github.com/aplteam/MarkAPL> for details.
+**_Meddy_** is a simple 32-bit Markdown Windows-only editor written in Dyalog APL; it allows one to edit a Markdown file and to convert it into valid HTML5 by using MarkAPL; if you don't know what MarkAPL is, refer to <https://github.com/aplteam/MarkAPL> for details.

 Meddy's main advantage is not its features, it's the fact that MarkAPL is used as converter: by using an editor which uses MarkAPL you can take advantage of the features that are specific to MarkAPL.